open-ephys/commutator-docs/source/user-guide/index.rst

 #.
 Open the `Arduino IDE's serial monitor <https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-serial-monitor>`_
 #.
 Set the serial monitor baud rate to 115200?

 The serial monitor  displays messages to and from the OEC and the computer to which the OEC is connected.
-There are several serial monitors that can be used (see `Termite <https://www.compuphase.com/software_termite.htm>`_ for instance), but these instructions recommend the Arduino IDE because the Arduino IDE is already quite common and allows the user to program the Teensy in a way that nicely integrated into the IDE if the user so desires.
+Other serial monitors can be used (see `Termite <https://www.compuphase.com/software_termite.htm>`_ for instance), but these instructions recommend the Arduino IDE because the Arduino IDE is already quite common and allows the user to conveniently program the Teensy.
 To communicate with the OEC using the serial monitor, refer to the following communication protocol.

 Communication Protocol
 --------------------------------------------------